rsksmart/rif-notifier/README.md

 7. Run ```docker-compose up --build```  This command will build the mysql, and rif-notifier docker images and run it.

 8. Once the containers are fully running, test it by using following command ```curl -k http://localhost:8080/getSubscriptionPlans```.
 And that's it, congrats! you should see a response with the json of subscription plans.
+In case the response is empty, use `docker-compose restart` command to restart the container.

-9. Subsequently to stop and start the docker containers use```docker-compose stop``` and to start use ```docker-compose start```
+9. Subsequently to stop and start the docker containers use ```docker-compose stop``` and to start use ```docker-compose start```

 ---